kanei/vantuch.cz/wp-content/plugins/mailgun/readme.txt

 == Changelog ==

+= 1.5.8 (2017-01-23): =
+* Rewrite a large chunk of old SMTP code
+* Fix a bug with SMTP + "override from" that was introduced in 1.5.7
+* SMTP debug logging is now controlled by `MG_DEBUG_SMTP` constant

+= 1.5.7.1 (2017-01-18): =
+* Fix an odd `Undefined property: MailgunAdmin::$defaults` when saving config
+* Fix strict mode notice for using `$mailgun['override-from']` without checking `isset`

+= 1.5.7 (2017-01-04): =
+* Add better support for using recipient variables for batch mailing.
+* Clarify wording on `From Address` note
+* Detect from name and address for `phpmailer_init` / SMTP now will honour Mailgun "From Name / From Addr" settings
+* SMTP configuration test will now provide the error message, if the send fails
+* Fix `undefined variable: content_type` error in `wp-mail.php` (https://wordpress.org/support/topic/minor-bug-on-version-version-1-5-6/#post-8634762)
+* Fix `undefined index: override-from` error in `wp-mail.php` (https://wordpress.org/support/topic/php-notice-undefined-index-override-from/)

 = 1.5.6 (2016-12-30): =
 * Fix a very subtle bug causing fatal errors with older PHP versions < 5.5